codesport/coursera-react-confusion/README.md

 # Reset the upstream branch for the new_name local branch
 git push <remote> -u <new_name>
 ```

+# Pro-tip: Deleting a Local Branch

+If you misnamed a new local branch and haven't done any editing or commits, you can delete it via:

+ `git branch -d bad_branch_name`

 # React Advanced Tips